Deep Reinforcement Learning meets Graph Neural Networks: exploring a routing optimization use case: Abstract

 \section{Abstract}

-Recent advances in Deep Reinforcement Learning (DRL) has shown a dramatic improvement in decision-making problems. \rrm{As a result, DRL seems promising to solve many relevant network optimization problems (e.g., routing) in self-driving software-defined networks.} However, most state-of-the-art DRL-based networking techniques fail to \emph{generalize}, which means that they perform well in network topologies seen during training, but not over new topologies.
-The reason behind this important limitation is that existing DRL networking solutions use standard neural networks (e.g., fully connected, convolutional) that \rrm{are not suited to} learn graph-structured information.
-In this paper we propose to use Graph Neural Networks (GNN) in combination with DRL.
-GNN have been recently proposed to model graphs, and our novel DRL+GNN architecture is able to \emph{learn and generalize over arbitrary network topologies}.
-To showcase its generalization capabilities, we evaluate it on a \rrm{SDN-based} Optical Transport Network (OTN) scenario, where traffic demands need to be allocated efficiently.
-Our results show that our DQN+GNN agent is able to achieve outstanding performance in topologies never seen during training.
+Deep Reinforcement Learning (DRL) has shown a dramatic improvement in decision-making and automated control problems.
+Consequently, DRL represents a promising technique to efficiently solve many relevant optimization problems (e.g., routing) in self-driving networks.
+However, existing DRL-based solutions applied to networking fail to generalize, which means that they are not able to operate properly when applied to network topologies not observed during training.
+This lack of generalization capability significantly hinders the deployment of DRL technologies in production networks.
+This is because state-of-the-art DRL-based networking solutions use standard neural networks (e.g., fully connected, convolutional), which are not suited to learn from information structured as graphs.

+In this paper, we integrate Graph Neural Networks (GNN) into DRL agents and we design a problem specific action space to enable generalization.
+GNNs are Deep Learning models inherently designed to generalize over graphs of different sizes and structures.
+This allows the proposed GNN-based DRL agent to learn and generalize over arbitrary network topologies.
+We test our DRL+GNN agent in a routing optimization use case in optical networks and evaluate it on 180 and 232 unseen synthetic and real-world network topologies respectively.
+The results show that the DRL+GNN agent is able to outperform state-of-the-art solutions in topologies never seen during training.